Albert Füracker

+Education and family

+Füracker, who came from the Lupburg district of Degerndorf, attended the grammar school in Parsberg until he graduated from secondary school.
+He then completed vocational training as a farmer.
+This was followed by further training as a state-certified technician for agriculture at the Triesdorf Technical School.
+In 1990, he took over his parents' farm.
+Until his entry into the Bavarian state parliament in 2008, Albert Füracker was a full-time farmer.

+Füracker is of Roman Catholic denomination, married and has four children.

 Political career

 Between 1986 and 2003, Füracker was a member of the Young Union.
 He has been a member of the CSU since 1987.

 From 2009 until 2013, Füracker chaired the Committee on Food, Agriculture and Forestry.
 He also served on the Parliamentary Commission on the Energy Transition from 2012 until 2013.

 From 2013 until 2018, Füracker was a member of the state government of Minister-President Horst Seehofer of Bavaria.
 During that time, he served as State Secretary at the State Ministry of Finance under the leadership of Minister Markus Söder.

 Since 2018 Füracker has been serving as State Minister of Finance, Regional Development and Home Affairs in the state government of Minister-President Markus Söder of Bavaria.

 Füracker was nominated by his party as delegate to the Federal Convention for the purpose of electing the President of Germany in 2022.

+In the negotiations to form a Grand Coalition under the leadership of Friedrich Merz's Christian Democrats (CDU together with the Bavarian CSU) and the Social Democratic Party (SPD) following the 2025 German elections, Füracker was part of the CDU/CSU delegation in the working group on public finances, led by Mathias Middelberg, Florian Oßner and Dennis Rohde.